“Do you feel what I hear?”

 Last week, Han presented a study titled “Do You Feel What I Hear?
 Enabling Autonomous IoT Device Pairing using Different Sensor Types” at the IEEE Security & Privacy Symposium in San Francisco.
 Han is a member of CMU’s Mobile, Embedded & Wireless Security group led by ECE professor Patrick Tague.

 Han’s study comes at a time when the Internet of Things (IoT) is booming.
-Households already have tens of IoT devices—smart thermostats,
+Households already have tens of IoT devices—smart thermostats, internet-connected refrigerators, etc.—and are expected to expand to hundreds of devices per household in the next five years.
+Since most of these devices do not contain keyboards or displays, pairing them using a password is becoming increasingly impractical.

 The solution?
 Teach the devices to witness the same event, verifying they’re in the same home and are safe to pair.